 This document describes the methods of measurement that are suitable for determining the peak noise levels of various noise sources during loading and unloading.
+These methods of measurement and Piek-Keur are specifically for the certification of products during loading and unloading.
+They are not intended for other means like the reduction of normal road-traffic noise..
 The methods of measurement provide peak noise levels for single sources under controlled conditions at a distance of 7.5 metres from the source.